contrast-zone/t-rewriter.js/docs/expression-logic.md

                                 x.Inheritors.ADD (y);

                             IF x.Index + 1 < x.Sequence.LENGTH THEN
+                                IF y.Sequence[y.Index] is terminal THEN
-                                IF y.Sequence[y.Index] is terminal at words[offset] THEN FOR each z in x.Parents DO
+                                    IF y.Sequence[y.Index] == words[offset] THEN
+                                        FOR each z in x.Parents DO
-                                        MergeItem (offset + 1, x.Sequence, x.Index + 1, x.Parents[z]);
+                                            MergeItem (offset + 1, x.Sequence, x.Index + 1, x.Parents[z], item);

+                IF item.index + 1 < item.sequence.length THEN
+                    IF item.Sequence[item.Index] is terminal THEN
+                        IF item.Sequence[item.Index] == words[offset] THEN
+                            MergeItem (offset + 1, item.sequence, item.index + 1, parent, item);

-        FUNCTION MakeAST ()
+        FUNCTION MakeSyntaxTree ()
+            DECLARE item, reachParent, parents, treeItem, childTreeItem;

-            DECLARE item := chart[words.LENGTH].FIND (END_OF_FILE);
+            item := chart[words.LENGTH].FIND (END_OF_FILE);
             IF not found item THEN
-                RETURN "Error at: " + Chart.LENGTH;
+                RETURN "Error at: " + chart.LENGTH;

-            DECLARE parents := [];
+            parents := [{Sequence: [start, END_OF_FILE], Index: 1, Children: []}];
-            DO
+            WHILE parents.LENGTH > 0;
                 IF item.Index > 0 THEN
-                    item := item.Previous[0];
+                    reachParent := item;
+                    FOR each p in item.Previous DO
+                        IF reachParent is direct or indirect parent of p THEN item := p;

-                    childTreeItem := {Sequence: [], Index: -1};
+                    childTreeItem := words[item.offset];
+                    parents.LAST.Index := parents.LAST.Index - 1;

                 ELSE
-                    item := item.Parent;
+                    IF item.Sequence == reachParent.Sequence and item.Index == reachParent.Index - 1 THEN
+                        reachParent := {sequence: parents[parents.length - 1].sequence, index: parents[parents.length - 1].index + 1};

+                    FOR each p in item.Parents DO
+                        IF reachParent is direct or indirect parent of p THEN item := p;
+                            EXIT FOR;

                     childTreeItem := treeItem;

-                IF childTreeItem.Index == childTreeItem.Sequence.LENGTH - 1 THEN
+                IF item.Index == item.Sequence.LENGTH - 1 THEN
                     parents.ADD ({Sequence: item.Sequence, Index: item.Index, Children: []});

                 treeItem := parents.LAST;
                 treeItem.Children[childTreeItem.Index] := childTreeItem;

-                IF childTreeItem.Index == 0 THEN
+                IF treeItem.Index == 0 THEN
                     parents.REMOVE_LAST ();

-            WHILE parents.LENGTH > 0;

             RETURN treeItem;

 This algorithm is a chart based algorithm that groups parsing items into columns.
 Columns correspond to offsets from the beginning of input sequence.
 Columns are incrementally processed, never looking back into the previous columns in the chart.
 Algorithm stores generated items in the chart as pairs of a sequence and an index of the sequence element.
-This way it is always possible to know what is ahead element of the current item (we just increment the index attribute by one, possibly refering to parents of the current item) without looking to back columns.
+This way it is always possible to know what is ahead element of the current item (we just increment the index attribute by one, possibly refering to parents of the current item if the index points to the last element) without looking to back columns.

 The main function `Parse` serves as a loop over chart columns, productions and their alternations.
-The loop functions as a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to reach all the tokens relative to `start` symbol.
+The loop behaves as a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) to reach all the tokens relative to `start` symbol.
 It repeatedly calls `MergeItem` procedure to populate the chart onwards.
-When the parsing is over (there are no additional columns and items in the chart), `Parse` function returns a call to `MakeAST` that composes a parse tree from the chart.
+When the parsing is over (there are no additional columns and items in the chart), `Parse` function returns a call to `MakeSyntaxTree` function that composes a parse tree from the chart.

 `MergeItem` procedure creates a new item in appropriate column determined by `offset` only if an item with similar `Sequence` and `Index` attributes doesn't already exist in that column.
-If the item exists, its data is accumulated by a newly introduced `parent` value.
-The algorithm ends when it visits all the populated columns in the chart.
-Upon merging an item, an array of its parents and children is accumulated.
-This way, when we finally reach terminal symbols, we pick next item from parents in `Inherited` fiels to insert it to the next column of the chart.
-This item is thus put on schedule to be processed by `Parse` function.
+If the item exists, an array of its direct and indirect parents and children is accumulated.
+Then the algorithm visits all the existing terminal children in itme's `inheritors` attribute, while we pick the next item from all the parents in item's `Inherited` attribute to insert it to the next column of the chart.
+The next item is thus put on schedule to be processed by `Parse` function in the future steps.

     // ...
-MakeAST function ...
+MakeSyntaxTree function ...

 After parsing, if `END_OF_FILE` starting sequence element can be found at the first column offset behind the last input token, the parsing is considered successful.
 If a parsing error occurs, `END_OF_FILE` will not be placed at appropriate place, and the produced chart may be additionally analyzed for errors.
 Thus, in the case of an error, it may be relatively simple to report `Expected expression E at offset N` type of errors by observing only the last populated column in the resulting chart.